The 3 Investment Criteria Venture Capitalists Use to Screen Deal Flow

 Venture Capital is inherently a flow business, with VCs receiving hundreds of potential investment opportunities from a myriad of sources.
 These sources can range from personal networks, warm introductions, cold pitches, Angel investors, referrals from other VC firms, startups, incubators, accelerators, and demo days.

-According to a research paper I describe in the webinar, only a tiny portion of potential opportunities a Venture Capitalist receives every year get to the finish line.
+According to a research paper I detailed in the webinar, only a tiny portion of potential opportunities a Venture Capitalist receives every year get to the finish line.
 Even the hottest startups struggle to get funding.
 My estimate is that 1% of startups created every year eventually get funded.

 In a blog post that made waves in the otherwise quiet VC industry, Del Johnson, a vocal advocate for inclusive practices in VC, discusses how even Y Combinator startups struggle to get funding.
 The prestigious startup accelerator developed an Investor portal to track their batches' Series A fundraises.
 Data collected by YC highlighted that even companies from elite accelerators face significant hurdles in raising Series A funds.